michaelcale/books/books/go/0050-strings/000-index.md

 Go source code files are always UTF-8 so strings defined in source code are also valid utf8 strings.

-Additionally, functions in standard library that involve converting characters to upper-case or lower-case etc. assume that raw bytes represent UTF-8-encoded Unicode strings and perform transformations using Unicode rules.
+Additionally, functions in the standard library that involve converting characters to upper-case or lower-case etc. assume that raw bytes represent UTF-8-encoded Unicode strings and perform transformations using Unicode rules.

 Basic string usage: